Map Grade 7 Practice Test

 • Challenge tiers: Core (RIT 250–270), Stretch (RIT 270–290), Ultra (RIT 290+).

-• Skills sampled: multistep percent and proportional reasoning, rational operations with complex fractions and exponents, multi-step equations/inequalities and linear models, circles and composite solids with nets and scale, compound/conditional probability and sampling.
+• Skills covered: multistep percent and proportional reasoning, rational operations with complex fractions and exponents, multi-step equations/inequalities and linear models, circles and composite solids with nets and scale, compound/conditional probability and sampling.

 Ratios & Proportional Relationships (RP)